saeeddhqan/psychic-winner/README.md

 # Python AI challenge

-This repository contains a classification model implemented using PyTorch and sklearn.
+This repository contains a classification model implemented by PyTorch and sklearn.
 We utilized Scikit-learn, Pandas, and Matplotlib for numerical analysis, feature engineering, and more.
 Furthermore, we used Genetic Algorithm for Neural Architecture Search, hyperparameter tuning to optimize the model's performance, and feature selection.
 A modified version of [Population Based Training](https://www.deepmind.com/blog/population-based-training-of-neural-networks)(PBT) was implemented for training models.
-The final accuracy I got is <b>0.841</b> with Torch, but I got > 0.85 when I used oversampling technique.
+The final accuracy I got is <b>0.841</b> with Torch, but I got > 0.85 when I used undersampling/oversampling techniques.
 I used Pytest for testing, pyflakes as the linter, and pycodestyle for style.

 ## Files